Planning & Zoning

 The City of South Fulton is divided into zones or districts that regulate the physical development of the land and limit the uses of a property.
 Zoning prescribes the legal and current use of a piece of property.
 In accordance with district standards, zoning regulations specify permitted uses, required lot dimension, setbacks and building square footage.
 Zoning implements the goals of the Future Land Use Plan.
 Zoning destinations remain intact until a re-zoning to change the use of the property is approved by the local governing body.

 Planning is a comprehensive discipline which assesses current and future needs of a community to create balance between people and the environment.
 The goal of city and regional planning is to further the welfare of people and their communities by creating convenient, equitable, healthful, efficient, and attractive environments for present and future generations.

 A zoning ordinance is a written regulation and law that defines how property in specific geographic zones can be used.

-Click here for: City of South Fulton Zoning Ordinance, adopted December 8, 2020
+Click here for: City of South Fulton's Zoning Ordinance

-Our GIS mapping system is a tool to find the current zoning classification, an associated zoning petition number, overlay district information, and the council district of any parcel in the city.
+Our Geographic Information System (GIS) is a tool to find the current zoning classification, an associated zoning petition number, overlay district information, and the council district of any parcel in the city.

 Click here for: GIS Zoning and Land Use Viewer